msv-lab/angelix/doc/Tutorial.md

 The last value is wrong.
 The expected distance is 4, but because of the bug in `dy` computation, the program outputs `dx`.
 Let's apply Angelix to fix the bug automatically using the above tests.

-In order to Angelix can analyse the program, you need to provide an interface to the build system and testing framework used by you program.
+In order for Angelix to analyse the program, you need to provide an interface to the build system and testing framework used by you program.
 In this example, we will use a simple Makefile.
 For more detailed information, please read the [manual](Manual.md).

     CC=gcc
     CFLAGS=-I.